ul·ti·mate – the best or most extreme of its kind

 What do you do other than be Ultimate Rob?

-Along with running UltimateRob.com, I also compete in disc sports competitions (dog disc, disc golf and overalls), workout, study nutrition, sit on the Awards Committee for Ultimate Canada, sit on the Overalls Committee for WFDF, sit on the Calgary Disc Golf committee, help grow juniors ultimate in Calgary, Alberta, Canada, read as much as I can and blog on my personal website, Odd and Misunderstood.
+Along with running UltimateRob.com, I also compete in disc sports competitions (dog disc, disc golf and overall), workout, coach nutrition with my Precision Nutrition Level 1 Certification, sit on the Awards Committee for Ultimate Canada, am the Director of Communications and Global Media at the World Flying Disc Federation (WFDF) and sit on the Overall Committee, sit on the Calgary Disc Golf committee, work on growing frisbee in Calgary, Alberta, Canada, read as much as I can and blog on my personal website, Odd and Misunderstood.